-Political donations
+Political Donations

 In general, company funds should not be used for political purposes, like the financing of political campaigns or elections.
-There are however countries where companies are allowed to make such donations, not only directly to political candidates or parties, but also to organisations that finance these candidates or parties.
+There are however countries where companies are allowed to make such donations, not only directly to people involved in politics or to parties, but also to organisations that in turn finance these candidates or parties.
 In this case, companies must demonstrate greater transparency, not only in disclosing the donations, but also put in place rules and procedures regarding the allocation of contributions, in the company's code of conduct.

 Where political donations are made, it is important that they are in line with the strategic interests and values of the company and its stakeholders.
-Such donations must not just serve the short-term interests of directors and certain shareholders.
+Such donations must not just serve the short-term interests of members of the executive management and certain shareholders.
 In some countries, the maximum authorised donation is put to vote.
 The donations must be disclosed and justified in the company's annual report or on the website so that shareholders can evaluate the use of funds.

 Political donations are classified by type.
-There is a distinction between direct donations (to an individual candidate or political party) or indirect donations (to business federations or lobbying organisations).
+There is a distinction between direct donations (to a person involved in politics or to a political party) or indirect donations (to business federations or lobbying organisations).